 You’re more into scenery, peace, and culture.
 You like to have time to explore, space to reflect, and chances to admire the things that make our world a wonderful place.

-And it’s this type of traveller who should visit Britain and Ireland during the winter and autumn.
+And it’s this type of traveller who should visit Britain and Ireland during winter.

 It’s dull when destinations are too expensive.

 It means you’re priced out of opportunities you may never have a chance to experience again.
 But if you travel during the quiet months, everything is more affordable.

 For example, the same room in Edinburgh can cost £315 per night in August, but only £180 in December.
 And even our tours can be cheaper between October and April.

 So, travelling in winter means you spend less money and get more out of it.
 And you won’t feel as guilty about buying those lavish meals, castle experiences, or irresistible tartan socks that caught your eyes.

-If you want those perfect photos that capture the location, rather than the crowds, then you should visit the British Isles in the autumn and winter.
+If you want those perfect photos that capture the location, rather than the crowds, then you should visit the British Isles in winter.

 But it’s not only the emptier views that’ll make your photos magnificent.
 Edinburgh’s cobbled lanes glisten with a touch of frost.
-In the autumn, the gardens of Blarney Castle have a mystical orange glow.
+In winter, the queues to kiss the stone at Blarney Castle are tiny.
 And the Cotswold’s sleepy villages look peaceful in the crisp air.